Clover Moore: Controversies

-On 27 October 2007 Moore proposed a Private Members Bill that would ban the sale of dogs, cats and other mammals in NSW pet stores, and effectively ban the breeding of crossbred dogs.
+On 27 October 2007, Moore proposed a Private Members' Bill that would ban the sale of dogs, cats and other mammals in NSW pet stores, and effectively ban the breeding of crossbred dogs.
 The Pet Industry Association responded with a petition opposing the legislation.
-The RSPCA Australia has given its support to the measure, although it was rejected by NSW purebred dog breeders.
+The RSPCA Australia gave its support to the measure, although it was rejected by NSW purebred dog breeders.